lynxgav/COVID19-vaccination/README.md

 ### Hospitalization data

-The hospitalization data was shared by a DGS collaborator and is not avaiable for public distribution. ***???***
+The hospitalization data are by the Central Administration of the Health System and the Shared Services of the Ministry of Health, covering all public hospitals in Portugal receiving COVID-19 patients.

 ## Model